preetham-salehundam/COVID-TOPIC-ANALYSIS/README.md

 # COVID-19 Twitter Dataset

-**THIS REPO NEEDS GIT LFS TO BE INSTALLED TO PULL THE DATASETS**

-Please refer https://git-lfs.github.com for installation details

 Contents of this repository
 -----------------------------
 This repo contains the datasets used in the study **"Leveraging Natural Language Processing to Mine Issues on Twitter During the COVID-19 Pandemic"**.